 How to become an Ethical Hacker?

-If you’re interested in the role, Ethical Hacking can turn out to be one of the most innovative and interesting career paths.
-This is partly due to the fact that the hacking landscape changes on a weekly basis.
+If you’re interested in the role of an ethical hacker.
+It can turn out to be one of the most innovative and interesting career paths.
+This is partly because the hacking landscape changes every week.
 There are new viruses and exploits in the market that you constantly need to research and keep up with.
 This effort doesn’t go unnoticed because the more efficient and experienced you are, the higher the demand is for you, and you’d be compensated accordingly as well.

 In the aforementioned job description, we can see that jobs in Ethical Hacking and Cybersecurity require you to be a ‘Certified Ethical Hacker.’
 This isn’t just any certification; it refers to the CEH (Certified Ethical Hacker) certification by the EC-Council.
 But the catch is, you cannot appear for this certification without training.
 You need to get this training from the EC-Council itself or through an accredited training center.